 Large format porcelain tiles combine the quality of the aesthetic finish with the compactness of ceramic material and do not present, in spite of their large size, any critical issues with regard to handling or transport, cutting (or perforation) and installation.

-The technology used to manufacture large format tiles enables a strong and flexible product to be obtained, capable of supporting cutting and perforating being carried out with the appropriate tools after etching a guide.
+The technology used to manufacture large format tiles enables a strong and flexible product to be obtained, capable of supporting cutting and perforating being carried out with the appropriate tools.
 Additionally, in the case of sharp or irregular edges, these can be refined with sandpaper or diamond hand pads.